julioespin/julioespin.github.io/Massachusetts_School_Analysis.md

 ## Let's Get Started!

 Growing up, my parents knew the value of a proper education and always encouraged us to pursue higher education.
 My parents have different educational backgrounds: my mother was the first in the family to go to college, while my father never made it past the 6th grade.
 It was very common that a child in a small town of a latin american country to start working at a young age to help support their family.
-My parents did not have the opportunity to continue with their studies, but encouraged us to do so.

-This got me interested in looking at an education case study and I was able to learn some key insights into the performance of schools in Massachusetts based on key performance indicators (KPI) that was requested the superintendent.
+This got me interested in looking at an education case study and I was able to learn some key insights into the performance of schools in Massachusetts based on key performance indicators (KPI) that was requested by the superintendent.

 ### Key Insights